Georgi133/Best-Finder-Website/README.md

  - I18n as well as in frontend
  - <strong>JUnit, Mockito - Unit and Integration tests</strong>
  - <strong>In-memory database (h2-Database) for Integration testing as well as in-memory email server (GreenMail)</strong>

+ ## What is in Frontend
+ - <strong>Using local storage - for storigе and extractin of JWT token</strong>
+ - <strong>JWT decoding - to get the specific part of the JWT which hides the user information (email and role)</strong>
+ - I18n
+ - <strong>Exception handling</strong>
+ - <strong>Custom pages for the different types of exceptions</strong>
+ - <strong>Data validity checks</strong>
+ - <strong>Custom messages if some of the data is not valid</strong>
+ - <strong>!!!Page restrictions!!!</strong>If user is not logged in or doesn't have rights for some pages - he won't be able to access them because of FRONTEND restrictions and it will be redirected to login page, but if somehow he succeed, BACKEND will stop him!

  ## Installation
  <strong>Running the BestFinder-server RESTful API requires:</strong>